-Add zest and sugar to a medium sauce pan and mix with a whisk to release the lemon oil.
+- Whisk together lemon zest and sugar in a small saucepan to release the lemon essential oil.

-Continue cooking and stirring constantly until the curd thickens, after about 6 -7 minutes.
+- Continue cooking and stirring constantly until the curd thickens, this will take about 6 -7 minutes.

-Remove from heat and strain through a fine mesh sieve for a smoother texture.
+- Remove pan from heat and strain through a fine mesh sieve for a smoother texture.
 Add a splash of vanilla extract and stir to combine.

 This recipe is adapted from Taste of Home.